 In addition, the Planning Board chose not to allow public input when deciding which additional, site studies to require of the applicant.
 It is not clear why they felt that listening to the abutter concerns was not important at this stage or that a full plan set was needed before they could listen to residents.
 As a result of this failure to hold the noticed public hearing, several poor decisions were made without public input.

 Water issues are a significant concern for abutters, but they were denied an opportunity to advocate for a stronger than usual testing program at the meeting.
-They were not given the chance to advise the board about wells that have dried in the area and why a more stringent than usual well test is needed.
-In fact, abutters have privately expressed significant water concerns.
+They were not given the chance to advise the Board about wells that have dried in the area and why a more stringent well test is needed.
 They could have shared this information with the Board if they were permitted.
 The Planning Board's claim that the plan set was not complete certainly does not justify putting off these important issues or allowing the project to progress without having the opportunity for abutters and residents to express themselves.
-Who benefited from the Planning Board's decision to cancel the noticed public hearing?
+Who benefitted from the Planning Board's decision to cancel the noticed public hearing?

 Why would the Planning Board choose to accept such a contrived position?
-You can email to remind them that interpretation of the zoning ordinance is their responsibility, not the town engineer’s.
+You can email them with a reminder that interpretation of the zoning ordinance is their responsibility, not the Town Engineer’s.
 They should interpret the language as it is written.
 (Stop signs are not mentioned!)
-Planning board members can be emailed at email@example.com
+Planning Board members can be emailed at email@example.com

 Hopefully, we can encourage citizens throughout town to attend Planning Board meetings and to participate in public hearings.
 High density developments such as this one affect the quality of life we all enjoy here in Hollis.The next Planning Board meeting is on Tuesday, March 16th at 7:00 via Zoom.

-Update 12-11-2020 The developer continues to work with the town engineer and is planning on submitting a 4th version of this proposal soon.
+The developer continues to work with the town engineer and is planning on submitting a fourth version of this proposal soon.

 Do you think these plans are compliant?